rebelancap/Quake3-iOS/README.md

 You can navigate the Q3 menus by using DPAD, A (Enter), B or START (Esc).
 Or use left joystick to move mouse, Right Trigger to left mouse click.
 These would have to be changed in Xcode, but you can generally change any in-game bindings/preferences with the `.cfg` files.
 Press both thumbsticks down to triggle console + virtual keyboard.

+**Note!** If your controller gets disconnected, you need to restart the game to reconnect the controller.
+Had to disable SDL controller and enable Native GameController Framework to get MFi controllers to work.
+Claude and I could not figure out a way to solve this.

 ---